Car Insurance in Colorado: $1,800/yr

 How Colorado stacks up

 At $1,800 per year for full coverage, Colorado drivers pay 1% more than the national average of $1,789.
+That makes it the 21st most expensive state across 50 states + D.C. in our 2026 ranking.
 Hail claims are the #1 driver of premium increases; consider comprehensive deductible adjustments.

 Premiums vary widely within Colorado based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.